-C. ICA Platform Program
+ICA Platform Program

-This program has been developed through an arrangement with Raymond James & Associates (RJA) whereby LFAS utilizes RJA's ICA platform.
+This program has been developed through an arrangement with Raymond James & Associates, Inc., ("RJA")member New York Stock Exchange/SIPC (RJA) whereby LFAS utilizes RJA's ICA platform.
 Clients participating in this program are required to establish a brokerage account through Level Four Financial, LLC on RJA's platform.
 Accounts participating in the ICA Platform Program may either be managed on a discretionary or non-discretionary basis by the representative or may be managed on a discretionary basis with a sub-advisor appointed as portfolio manager who provides management of model portfolios of equity and/or fixed income securities.
 When your account(s) are managed using models, investment selections are based upon the underlying model and the firm does not develop customized (or individualized) portfolio holdings.
 However, the determination to select a particular model or models is always based on a client's individual investment goals, objectives, and mandates.
-In the event a subadvisor is selected to manage the account on a sub-advisory basis, the sub-advisor utilized will be Level Four Capital Management, LLC ("LFCM"), an investment adviser registered with the SEC.
-LFCM is also owned by the same parent company as LFAS, Level Four Group, and accordingly is an affiliate of both Level Four Financial and Level Four Advisory Serivce.
+In the event a sub-advisor is selected to manage the account on a sub-advisory basis, the sub-advisor utilized will be Level Four Capital Management, LLC ("LFCM"), an investment adviser registered with the SEC.
+LFCM is also owned by the same parent company as LFAS, Level Four Group, and accordingly is an affiliate of both Level Four Financial and Level Four Advisory Service.